Orthopedic Surgery Residency

 Accreditation

-Since its inception at Miami Valley Hospital in 1973 under the leadership of Dr. Hobart Klaaren, the Orthopedic Surgery Residency Program has been granted full accreditation by the ACGME Residency Review Committee (RRC).
+Since its inception at Miami Valley Hospital in 1973 under the leadership of Dr. Hobart Klaaren, the Orthopaedic Surgery Residency Program has maintained full accreditation from the Accreditation Council for Graduate Medical Education (ACGME) Residency Review Committee (RRC).

-The internship (PGY-1) conforms to American Board of Orthopedic Surgery (ABOS) guidelines and requirements.
-In addition to the five-year training track, we now offer a six-year track, which includes a musculoskeletal research year between the first and second clinical training years.
-The Orthopedic In-Training Exam (OITE) is administered nationally each fall.
+The internship (PGY-1) conforms to the guidelines and requirements of the American Board of Orthopaedic Surgery (ABOS).
+In addition to the traditional five-year training track, the program offers a six-year track that includes a dedicated musculoskeletal research year between the first and second clinical training years.
+The Orthopaedic In-Training Examination (OITE) is administered nationally each fall.